Gnomeslayer/battlemetrics/README.md

 ## Contact
 You can contact me on Discord, simply add me: gnomeslayer or, you can join the official [Battlemetrics discord](https://discord.gg/xWa3UNG4yh) and @gnomeslayer there.

+## Suport
+This repository will ALWAYS be free and hopefully regularly updated, but if you want to support me, you can do so [Here](https://ko-fi.com/gnomeslayer)